 Augers and elevators are difficult to clean out.
 Luckily, at our size, we do it all by bucket, this allows us to keep everything clean.
+Our new cleaner has two elevator legs that are very easy to vacuum out.
 We have a separate small cleaner, dehuller and roller for the oats.
 This allows us to test gluten free so far.

 To be frank, we do waste a lot of effort and yield to produce a premium product using the basic equipment we have.
 We do our best with the equipment we can afford.
 It can be discouraging but to sell a person flour they cannot purchase anywhere else locally is quite rewarding.